kodjodevf/mangayomi-extensions/CONTRIBUTING-DART.md

     - Fecth result: where you will test the different implemented methods by having a result in the expected format
     - Console: which will show you the logs

-Once extension is ready you can relocate your code into `mangayomi-extension` project in a `src` or `multisrc` package and create a Pull Request.
+Once extension is ready you can relocate your code into `mangayomi-extension` project in a `src` or `multisrc` package Create the folder with the name of the source such as [this one](https://github.com/kodjodevf/mangayomi-extensions/blob/main/dart/anime/src/en/kisskh/kisskh.dart) after go either to the anime_source_list.dart file for anime or manga_source_list.dart for the manga and import the extension then create a Pull Request.

 ### Source